The President's Foundation for the Wellbeing of Society: National Observatory for Living with Dignity

 The Observatory exists to promote a dignified life for all by critically engaging with knowledge, social structures and human relations, especially through generating empirical data, valorising experiential knowledge and providing access to reliable information on issues related to ecological, social economic and cultural inclusion.
 The latest research launched by the Observatory included a national study on early school leavers, and the effects of early school leaving on wellbeing.

 Consultative Fora

-The Consultative Fora within the President's Foundation engage with diverse communities and groups in Malta and Gozo on issues of direct relevance to their wellbeing.
-Reports compiled from the findings of the Fora are then presented to the President of Malta, and circulated among the Research Entities and other entities within the President's Foundation.
+The Consultative Fora within the President's Foundation engaged with diverse communities and groups in Malta and Gozo on issues of direct relevance to their wellbeing.
+Reports compiled from the findings of the Fora were then presented to the President of Malta, and circulated among the Research Entities and other entities within the President's Foundation and beyond.

-The results of Fora consultations may lead to further research through the Entities, or other action on topics deemed to be of particular importance.
-The Consultative Fora include a Disability Forum, Interfaith Forum, Community Forum, Transculturalism Forum, Ageing With Dignity Forum, Child Forum, Culture Forum (chaired by Professor Joe Friggieri), and upcoming Gender Forum.
-A Family Forum exists, but is presently inactive.
+The results of Fora consultations lead to further research through the Entities, or other actions on topics deemed to be of particular importance.
+The Consultative Fora included a Disability Forum, Interfaith Forum, Community Forum, Transcultural Dialogue Forum, Ageing With Dignity Forum, Child Forum, Culture Forum (chaired by Professor Joe Friggieri), and Gender Forum.